-Butternut squash flavor blends so well with eggs in this easy gluten free breakfast recipe.
-It is fun finding new ways to enjoy butternut squash :-).
+My Butternut squash breakfast recipe is fun to make with the kids too!
 If you love winter squash as much as I do, here are some of my favorite gluten free winter squash recipes to try!

 What are you having for breakfast this week?
+Our breakfast is butternut squash!
 We are all about getting protein first thing in the morning.
-Eggs are my family's favorite breakfast.
 I am shaking things up a little bit this morning to see if the kids will try something new.
-Hoping they like these butternut squash egg baskets.

 Last week I decided to use my vegetable peeler and peeled an entire butternut squash.
 The resulting squash ribbons were so fun to experiment with.